jhobbsBSU/guest-sessions/slides/embracing-failure.md

 - It doesn’t matter if the thing you make ‘works’ it’s the journey that’s important

 <!--
-As we began to learn before the break creativity is not an event.
+From this we begin to understand creativity is not an event.
 Creativity does not happen by magic.
 The best ideas do not happen instantly.

+Whilst the definition of creativity from Cszikentmihalyi we saw earlier alludes to creativity on a grander scale, we do not get their straight away.
+Take the light bulb for example, Thomas Edison didn't wake up one morning click his fingers and boom lightbulb.
+Instead there was a long history of ideation, learning, mistakes and people before Edison that drove the ground breaking change.

-Sometimes (maybe more accurately) things go wrong – Creativity is thus a process of iteration where you try something, you evaluate it, refine it and try it again
+Therefore, sometimes (maybe more accurately) things go wrong – Creativity is thus a process of iteration where you try something, you evaluate it, refine it and try it again

 As noted earlier many of the project through your degree are as much about the process (fundamentally the process of learning) as it is the product

 It doesn’t matter if the thing you make ‘works’ (and often marking criteria account for this), but it’s the journey, how you go there and what you learn from the experience that is important.

-This is a key reason why many of your assessments ask for a critical reflection.
-If you don’t reflect and evaluate the work you will not learn from that experience and thus will not fail better next time.
 -->
 ---